sanjayankur31/ankursinha.in/content/a-bad-day-with-freemedia-in-india.rst

-    While I agree that it's taking longer than usual to get media to you, I do not appreciate you pretending as if you have the right to any media that freemedia sends out.
+    While I agree that it's taking longer than usual to get media to you, I do not appreciate you pretending as if you have the right to any media that free-media sends out.
 If you were ready to take some, ANY trouble whatsoever, you could have gone ahead and collected media from an Ambassador right away!
 Instead, you prefer to sit at home and get media delivered to you, FREE of cost, without putting